...

 Skin Pruritus

-It is commonly known as skin itching; it can be caused by skin afflictions such as scabies and blood or liver ailments (jaundice usually goes with intense itching).
-Once the diagnosis of itching is known, these herbs, with sedative and soothing properties, can be locally applied.
+It is commonly known as skin itching, caused by skin afflictions such as scabies and blood or liver ailments (jaundice usually accompanies intense itching).
+Once itching is diagnosed, these herbs can be locally applied with sedative and soothing properties.

 Herbs for Skin Pruritus